pedrogengo/MLChallenge/README.md

 1. Change DynamoDB ProvisionedThroughput for PAY_PER_REQUEST, in other to scales our application;
 2. Create the buckets in another repository, in order to don't have problems when we need to delete the stack;
-3. Create CI steps to test the integration between components, not only unit tests.
+3. Create CI steps to test the integration between components, not only unit tests;
+4. Change Lambda predict to an on-demand instance, in order to reduce cold start.